mrocklin/thesis/communication-times.md

 We conclude that for this architecture communication times are both predictable and modelable above a few thousand bytes, at least for the sensitivity required for our applications.

-We note that this is for a particular communication architecture and a particular implementation of MPI.
+We note that this result is for a particular communication architecture and a particular implementation of MPI.
 Our test cluster is a shared commodity cluster.
 We expect that results in a high performance setting would not be less predictable.